 Players are often unhappy with the rank values they've rolled up for their character.
 Even after adjusting rank values with gambling attempts, they're just not satisfied with what they've come up with.
 This isn't necessarily a bad thing, as sometimes one has a specific vision in mind for their character; this is where limitations come in.
-A player may subject their character to limitations in order to make them more powerful.
+A player may subject their character to limitations to make them more powerful.

 Limitations come in two distinct flavors: power limitations and character limitations.
-A power limitation is just that, an altering of how said power works to the detriment of the player (as compared to others who can use this ability).
+A power limitation is just that, an altering of how said power works to the detriment of the player, as compared to others who can use this ability.
 A power so limited may not affect certain objects or beings, can only be used during certain specific time periods, or may otherwise function in a manner others may find unusual or restrictive.

 Character limitations, however, change the nature of every power a person uses, not just one.
-A character limitation may simply be a power limitation that 'works' on every single power, may instead be some other alteration to the basic working of powers in general, or even some other constraint that seriously hampers how a character operates (such as an inability to move without the aid of powers).
+A character limitation can simply be a power limitation that 'works' on every single power, may instead be some other alteration to the basic working of powers in general, or even some other constraint that seriously hampers how a character operates (such as an inability to move without the aid of powers).

 At any rate, the severity of the limitation determines just how much of a power boost the character may receive.
 Limitations come in four flavors: weak, strong, very strong, and extreme.
 A weak limitation is just that, a minor crimp in an ability's effectiveness, and only offers a +1 RS.
-Each succeeding limitation offers another +1 RS to the power rank value, but as their names imply, they become increasingly, well, limiting.
+Each successive limitation offers another +1 RS to the power rank value, but as their names imply, they become increasingly, well, limiting.

 Alternately, a character can take a limitation on a power to replace one already built in to it; some powers, like those involving time, have several such constraints already worked into them.
 With the permission of the Gamemaster, players may swap out one limitation for another, as long as the new limitation would be equally as inconvenient (this allows a player to better craft the character they imagine in their heads).